semgrep/semgrep-docs/docs/contributing/adding-a-language.md

     └── semgrep-ruby
 ```

-You'll need a new repo semgrep-X to host the generated parser code.
+When done with the work in [ocaml-tree-sitter-semgrep](https://github.com/returntocorp/ocaml-tree-sitter-semgrep), you'll need a new repo semgrep-X to host the generated parser code.
 Ask someone at r2c to create one for you.
 For this, they should use
 the template
 [semgrep-lang-template](https://github.com/returntocorp/semgrep-lang-template)
 when creating the repo.

-The instructions for adding a language start in `ocaml-tree-sitter` (as indicated below).
+The instructions for adding a language start in [ocaml-tree-sitter-semgrep](https://github.com/returntocorp/ocaml-tree-sitter-semgrep) (as indicated below).
 Be careful that you are always in the correct repo!

 Setup (ocaml-tree-sitter-semgrep repo)
 --